VarboxInternational/docs/geo-location.md

 <a name="cities-interface"></a>
 #### Cities Interface

-You can find the cities section inside "Admin -> Geo Location -> Cities".
+You can find the cities section inside **Admin -> Geo Location -> Cities**.
 Feel free to explore all available options this section offers.

 ![Cities List](/docs/{{version}}/cities-list.png)

 <a name="countries"></a>
 ## Countries

+The counties component provides you with an interface and some functionality to manage your countries.

 <a name="seeder-class"></a>
 #### Seeder Class